natekspencer/hacs-oasis_mini/README.md

 I'm not employed by Kinetic Oasis, and provide this custom component purely for your own enjoyment and home automation needs.

-If you already own an Oasis Mini, found this integration useful and want to donate, consider [sponsoring me on GitHub](https://github.com/sponsors/natekspencer) or buying me a coffee ☕ (or beer 🍺) instead by using the link below:
+If you already own an Oasis device, found this integration useful and want to donate, consider [sponsoring me on GitHub](https://github.com/sponsors/natekspencer) or buying me a coffee ☕ (or beer 🍺) instead by using the link below:

 <a href='https://ko-fi.com/Y8Y57F59S' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>